 In 2006, the RIAA launched the Master Ringtone Sales Award, updating its 47-year old Gold and Platinum program to recognize the growing popularity of enjoying music through cellular phones.
 Some 84 titles were included in the inaugural group of certifications, encompassing tracks from artists on all the major music companies and representing a variety of musical genres.
 Specifically, the RIAA awarded 84 Gold, 40 Platinum and four Multi-Platinum Master Ringtone certifications.
 Ringtones are the original recording, rather than a synthesized instrumental version, of a song.

-56 titles, encompassing songs from dozens of music labels and spanning many musical genres, are included in the inaugural certifications (attached) for the newly expanded Digital Single Award.
-Specifically, the RIAA is awarding 11 Gold, 18 Platinum and 27 multi-Platinum new “combined” Digital Single Awards counting both downloads and streams.
+56 titles, encompassing songs from dozens of music labels and spanning many musical genres, were included in the inaugural certifications for the newly expanded Digital Single Award.
 This includes streams from on-demand services like MOG, Muve Music, Rdio, Rhapsody, Slacker, Spotify, Xbox Music and others, plus video streaming services like MTV.com, VEVO, Yahoo!
 Music, YouTube and more.